- Django Project Tutorials

 - The Ultimate Tutorial for Django REST Framework

 So, you’re a mid-level Python developer and want to learn Django?
 This article is for you.
 Finding beginner Django tutorials is easy.
-But if you’re a little more seasoned Pythonista, some of these learning materials might just be too slow.
-Fortunately, you can still find some insightful resources that address the knowledge needs of more advanced developers.
+But if you’re a little more seasoned Pythonista looking to build a quality application, some of these learning materials might just be too slow or filled with basics you don't really need.

 Here are 6 useful books and tutorials for mid-level Pythonistas + some extra resources to help you jump-start your Django project.

 Note: This article was updated in February 2020.